Sanchit-Srivastava/contextuality_from_the_vacuum/README.md

 make plots
 ```

-No LaTeX installation is required — matplotlib's built-in math rendering
-is used by default.
+LaTeX is not required; matplotlib's built-in math rendering is used by default.

 ## Makefile Targets